 Farm Beginnings

 Farm Beginnings is a year-long program for aspiring and beginning farmers that is designed to help participants launch or grow their farm business.
 The course is focused on sustainable agriculture and is led by Vermont-based farmers and service providers.
 The 2024/2025 Farm Beginnings cohort will begin in mid-October 2024.
+Applications for 2024/2025 are now closed.
+Please contact us to express interest in participating in future Farm Beginnings cohorts.
 Read below for more details, including schedule, topics covered, and more.

 What to Expect